 When the Austro-Hungarian Empire declared war on Serbia, her ally Germany immediately closed her borders to prevent all British nationals from leaving the country.
-The date was June the 28th, 1914.
+The date was 28 June 1914.
 They were then rounded up and placed in a civilian internment camp at Ruhleben race course on the outskirts of Berlin.

-Perhaps the two most noted of the footballers, held at Ruhleben, were England internationals Steve Bloomer and Fred Spikesley.
-The latter had won a Football League championship medal with The Wednesday club of Sheffield.
-The three former Everton players, confined with them, were John Cameron, John Brearley and Fred Wolstoneholme.
+Perhaps the two most noted of the footballers held at Ruhleben, were England internationals Steve Bloomer and Fred Spikesley.
+The latter had won a Football League championship medal with the Wednesday club of Sheffield.
+The three former Everton players confined with them were John Cameron, John Brearley and Fred Wolstoneholme.

-He took up residence 131 Chatsworth Avenue, Walton and it was from here, in June 1914, that “Wattie”, now a Chief Engineer, left home to set sail from Liverpool aboard the SS Zealand.
+He took up residence 131 Chatsworth Avenue, Walton, and it was from here, in June 1914, that Wattie, now a chief engineer, left home to set sail from Liverpool aboard the SS Zealand.
 He would not see his home again for nearly four years.

 Walter Campbell was taken by train to the border town of Gogh where, after medical examination, he was allowed to cross the border in to neutral Holland.
 He was then taken by train to the port of Flushing where he boarded a ship that took him back to England and home to Liverpool.

 This diehard wee laddie later returned to the sea until affected by ill health.
 He was admitted to hospital and eventually died there on 12 June 1930.
 Wattie, in the latter part of his life, was cared for by his sisters, Margaret and Mary.
 This former championship-winning Everton player, the forgotten footballer of Ruhleben, was laid to rest at St Luke’s churchyard in Crosby.